Panzerschrek/U-00DC-Sprache-site/overview.md

 Objects in Ü have no specific defined memory location, as (for example) C++ requires.
 This allows to move objects effectively from one location to another and thus speed-up result code.
-In terms of C++ this means that no non-trivially-relocable types are allowed.
+In terms of C++ this means, that no non-trivially-relocable types are allowed.

 ### Constructors

-Ü supports a special structure/class methods named `constructor`, that are called during initialization.
+Ü supports a special structure/class methods named `constructor`, which are called during initialization.
 Usage of constructors is almost like in C++.
 This seems to be more elegant way of initialization, compared to factory functions like in Rust.